joelparkerhenderson/maturity-models/examples/social_media/social_media_maturity_model.md

 <b>Success:</b>

-* Measured by roi in customer aquisitions and path to purchase.
+* Measured by ROI in customer acquisitions and path to purchase.
 * Lower costs on customer support.
 * Company is seen as available, accurate, and authentic via social media.
 * Company connections become visible and add value.